Third-Party Inspection of Control Panel

 Tripped breakers or blown fuses: Depending on how an electrical circuit is protected, an overload will cause a breaker trip or a blown fuse.
 If your electrical system is acting funky, check for tripped breakers or blown fuses first.
-These circuits are isolated so the control system could appear to be functioning normally but part of the systems process won’t function.
+These circuits are isolated so the control system could appear to be functioning normally but part of the system’s process won’t function.

 Power Spikes and Surges: Unexpected electrical events from the power company or the elements can damage panels, leading to lost controller programs, faulted VFDs, and damaged electronics.
 Sadly, much of the damage can be instantaneous.

 Cut or ground wires in the conduit systems: Electrical contractors will often use Electrical Metallic Tubing (EMT) conduit or flexible conduit in places where they are stepped on or damaged by contact.
 When damaged, the conduit can separate from the wires and cut into them causing them to ground on the conduit or cut in half.
-This can cause tripped breakers, blown fuses, shorted power supplies, and unexpected machine operation that could seriously injure personnel.
+This can cause tripped breakers, blown fuses, shorted power supplies, and unexpected machine operations that could seriously injure personnel.
 To prevent this, perform routine inspections of conduit systems.

 Tripped overloads on power circuits: Most motor starters are protected using an overload set to the Full Load Current of the motor.
-If the electrical load on the motor is excessive or the motor windings short, the current will exceed the motors rated full load amps causing a trip.
-In most cases, the overload is wired using the neutral so when troubleshooting, measure from the neutral on the contactor and not the ground.
+If the electrical load on the motor is excessive or the motor windings are short, the current will exceed the motors rated full load amps causing a trip.
+In most cases, the overload is wired using the neutral so when troubleshooting, measure from the neutral on the contractor and not the ground.
 Additionally, most overloads have an indicator on the front that alerts you when it’s tripped.
 Correct the problem and then use the overloads reset button to reset the device.

 Loose or disconnected wires: Many manufacturers use screw terminals to fasten their electrical wires.
-These types of terminals are susceptible to the vibration that can cause loosening over time, eventually leading to an open circuit that is difficult to troubleshoot due to the appearance of a connected terminal.
+These types of terminals are susceptible to vibration that can cause loosening over time, eventually leading to an open circuit that is difficult to troubleshoot due to the appearance of a connected terminal.
 Regularly inspecting your screw terminals for tight connections will prevent this.
 Alternatively, many companies, including Innovative IDM, offer spring clamp terminal technology that won’t loosen and rarely has to be checked.

 Carbon build-up on relay or contactor contacts: Carbon naturally accumulates on contacts that arc when opening and closing.
 Over time, carbon will cover the contact, blocking conductance through the contactor or relay.
 An easy way to check is to energize the relay and use a voltmeter to measure across the contacts to verify the contacts are conducting.
 If the voltage is read across the contacts, you’re OK.
-If not, there’s your problem: Use contact cleaner to remove the carbon or replace the component if beyond cleaning.
+If not, there’s your problem: Use contact cleaner to remove the carbon or replace the component is beyond cleaning.

 Manufacturing Defects of Electrical Control Panel: